microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/toomanyglobaladminsassignedtotenantalertincident.md

 ---
 title: "tooManyGlobalAdminsAssignedToTenantAlertIncident resource type"
-description: "Represents the details of an alert incident that is triggered if there are too many accounts assigned the Global Administrator role in the tenant. "
+description: "Represents the details of an alert incident that is triggered if there are too many accounts assigned the Global Administrator role in the tenant."
 author: "rkarim-ms"
 ms.localizationpriority: medium
 ms.prod: "governance"